How to rank on Google Maps and stop wasting money on low quality leads with better local SEO

 • They help homeowners feel safe choosing you.

 If you want to rank higher on google maps, reviews are one of the strongest trust signals you can build.
-This is also a core part of our lead generation for contractors system because trust affects who calls you.
+In addition, this is also a core part of our lead generation for contractors system because trust affects who calls you.

 • Ask every happy customer, every time